HPH-Fabrication-Addins/cinx-api-docs/source/includes/_rfqs.md

 Parameter Name | Description | Value Type or Options
 ----- | ----- | -----
-body | Defines the content type contained in the payload | json synchronous | Switch to have the payload processed synchronously. | 1
+body | Defines the content type contained in the payload | json synchronous | Switch to have the payload processed synchronously | 1 auto_submit | Have RFQ directly submitted to the vendors | 0,1

 <aside class="notice">
 By default the POST payload will be processed asynchronously.
 See the optional URL parameters table for a synchronous option.